- Home

 Summary of Annual Process

-The annual process begins each spring with outreach to obtain public input on (a) the most important needs and priorities to be addressed with CDBG funds for the next program year and (b) how the prior year’s activities addressed the needs of the City’s lower income households.
+The annual process begins each spring with outreach to obtain public input on (a) the most important needs and priorities to be addressed with CDBG funds for the next program year and (b) how the prior year’s activities addressed the needs of the City’s lower-income households.

 That input is used to inform and develop the draft Annual Action Plan and any necessary amendments to the 5-year Consolidated Plan.
 Once the draft plan has been developed, there is a 30-day minimum public comment period, followed by a public hearing, typically in late July or early August.
 The Annual Action Plan is then adopted and must be submitted to the US Department of Housing and Urban Development (HUD) by mid-August, at least 45 days before the start of the program year.
 The program year begins on October 1.
 Once HUD staff has reviewed and approved the plan, the city can begin the process to initiate projects and activities specified in the Annual Action Plan.
 Currently, most activities are carried out by sub-grantees who enter into agreements with the City to conduct the types of projects and activities specified in the plan.